 2. Wall Height

 Build a wall only so high!
 The higher the wall, the more expensive it will be to build.
 You can find plenty of cheap retaining wall ideas for designs four feet and under.
 A pony wall is a great example of a short retaining wall that creates a visual barrier between two landscaped areas.
-Pony walls and retaining walls under four feet can be dual purpose – landscape feature and provide seating.
+Pony walls and retaining walls under four feet can be dual purpose – a landscape feature and a place to seat.

 If you DIY, of course, the labor is free.